Slain spa workers and customers mourned by families

-ATLANTA (AP) - Mothers, grandmothers, brothers.
+ATLANTA (AP) - Mothers, grandmothers and a brother.
 They loved to cook, dance, sing and travel.
 They worked long hours, sometimes in settings their children little understood.
 These are the eight people killed by gunfire at three Atlanta-area massage businesses.
 Seven of the slain were women, and six of them were of Asian descent.
 Police charged a 21-year-old white man with the killings, saying he was solely responsible for the deadliest U.S. mass shooting since 2019.
 In the days since the shooting, fuller pictures of almost all the victims have emerged.
 The exception is 44-year-old Daoyou Feng, an employee at Youngs Asian Massage near Woodstock about whom little is known.

 —